apache/openwhisk/docs/apigateway.md

 # API Gateway

-API Gateway are out from experimental phase.
+API Gateway is no longer experimental.

-[Web Actions](webactions.md) allows you to invoke an action with HTTP methods other than POST and without the action's authorization API key.
+[Web Actions](webactions.md) allow you to invoke an action with HTTP methods other than POST and without the action's authorization API key.

 As a result of user feedback, Web Actions are the programming model chosen to build OpenWhisk actions capable of handling HTTP events.

-The API Gateway can be configured to proxy your Web Actions providing them with API Gateway features such as rate limiting, oauth token validation, API keys, and more.
+The API Gateway acts as a proxy to Web Actions and providing them with additional features features including HTTP method routing, rate limiting, oauth token validation, API keys, and more.

 For more information on API Gateway feature you can read the [api management documentation](https://github.com/openwhisk/openwhisk-apigateway/blob/master/doc/management_interface.md)